Netflix/dgs/docs/getting-started.md

 ## Using @InputArgument
 You may have noticed the use of `@InputArgument` to extract the input arguments from your data fetching environment.
-This should work for most scenarios as shown above, such as `String`, `Integer`, input objects, custom scalars and lists.
+This should work for most input types, such as `String`, `Integer`, custom scalars, and input objects.
-If you have a list of input object types, however, you will also need to specify the collection type for proper deserialization as shown below:

 === "Java"
     ```java